Are VA Loans Assumable? What You Need to Know

 Pros

-• You don’t need to be an active-duty military member, veteran, or surviving spouse to take over a VA loan.
+- You don’t need to be an active-duty military member, veteran, or surviving spouse to assume a VA loan.

 Cons